 Under the usual practice, bills are considered to have been presented to the President at the time they are delivered to the White House.
-In 1959, bills delivered to the White House while the President was abroad were held for presentation to the President upon his return to the United States by the White House.
+In 1959, bills delivered to the White approval.
+House while the President was abroad were held for presentation to the President upon his return to the United States by the White House.
 The United States Court of Claims held, in Eber Bros.
 Wine and Liquor Corp. v.
 United States, 337 F.2d 624 (1964), cert. denied, 380 U.S. 950 (1965), that where the President had determined, with the informal acquiescence of leaders of Congress, that bills from the Congress were to be received at the White House only for presentation to him upon his return to the United States and the bill delivered to the White House was so stamped, the Presidential veto of the bill more than 10 days after delivery to the White House but less than 10 days after his return to the country was timely.
 The second session of the 89th Congress adjourned sine die while President Johnson was on an Asian tour and receipts for bills delivered to the White House during that time were marked in like manner.
 The approval of a bill by the President of the United States is valid only with his signature (IV, 3490).
-Before the adoption of the 20th amendment to the Constitution, at the close of a Congress, when the two Houses prolonged their sessions into the forenoon of March 4, the approvals were dated on the prior legislative day, as the legislative portion of March 4 belonged to the term of the new Congress.
+Before the adoption of the 20th amendment to the Constitution (which changed the date of meeting of Congress to January 3), at the close of a Congress, when the two Houses prolonged their sessions into the forenoon of March 4, the approvals were dated on the prior legislative day, because the legislative portion of March 4 belonged to the term of the new Congress.
 In one instance, however, bills signed on the forenoon of March 4 were dated as of that day with the hour and minute of approval given with the date (IV, 3489).
-The 20th amendment to the Constitution changed the date of meeting of the Congress to January 3d.
 The act of President Tyler in filing with a bill an exposition of his reasons for signing it was examined and severely criticized by a committee of the House (IV, 3492); and in 1842 a committee of the House discussed the act of President Jackson in writing above his signature of approval a memorandum of his construction of the bill (IV, 3492).
-But where the President has accompanied his message announcing the approval with a statement of his reasons there has been no question in the House (IV, 3491).
+But if the President has accompanied his message announcing the approval with a statement of his reasons there has been no question in the House (IV, 3491).
 The statutes require that bills signed by the President shall be received by the Archivist of the United States and deposited in his office (1 U.S.C.
 106a).
 Formerly these bills were received by the Secretary of State (IV, 3485) and deposited in his office (IV, 3429).

-§105.
-The act of approval.
+§ 106.
+Notice of approval sent by message.